 While production was always the driving force to enable funding for research projects; other important parts of the business such as world-class reclamation projects from mining operations, the potential for coal gasification, transportation of coal slurries and best practices for showing that coal and the environment could coexist.
 After being recruited from the coal industry, Bradley served in capacities working with Lockheed on a 39 Shipset order.

-Mr. Dye graduated from Morris Harvey College in Charleston, West Virginia and has resided in Florida for the past eighteen years with his wife and family.
+Mr. Dye graduated from Morris Harvey College in Charleston, West Virginia and has resided in Florida for the past twenty-one years with his wife and family.

 After serving in many senior roles, including the Finance Manager for both Shell Chemical and Shell Oil Products, he moved to the Royal Dutch Shell headquarters in London in 1977.
 During his time in London, he helped coordinate some large corporate projects for Royal Dutch Shell in Saudi Arabia, headed up a group that evaluated Shell’s operations in Turkey and much more.